-Judy has also presented on the use of rich pictures in evaluation in two webinars:
+Two webinars on the use of rich pictures in evaluation.

 - University of Colorado 2015 Webinar series: Practical Application of Systems to Conduct Evaluation: Cases and Examples: